UKATA Asbestos Awareness eLearning

 Approx. 3 hours

 The course is mandatory for those who work in a trade or occupation involving building maintenance.
-If you work in construction and are working on a refurbishment or construction project – by law, anyone employed to work on any type of construction or you should have some form of Asbestos Training.
+If you work in construction and are working on a refurbishment or construction project – by law, anyone employed to work on any type of construction should have some form of Asbestos Training.

 The Asbestos Awareness course is intended to give delegates a further knowledge of the asbestos and its dangers and how it affects the construction industry.